 Increased competition in the market means that many insurance lead generation and sales teams could use a re-think.
-In this article, we explore fresh ideas that can reinvigorate the insurance lead generation process from end to end by looking at:
+In this article, we explore fresh ideas that can reinvigorate the high intent insurance lead generation process from end to end by looking at:

 - The basics of insurance lead generation, including common types of insurance leads